 "Narnia!
 Narnia!
 THE LION!"

-The White Witch tempts Caspian and then Peter with the promise of power, but Edmund get a Moment of Awesome when he stabs her from behind and breaks her spell.
-Just the whole look on his face, coupled with how he succumbed to her temptations in the first movie but obviously learned something from the experience.
+The White Witch tempts Caspian and then Peter with the promise of power, but Edmund gets a Moment of Awesome when he stabs her from behind and breaks her spell.
+Just the whole look on his face, coupled with how he succumbed to her temptations in the first movie, makes it incredibly obvious that he's learned something from the experience.

 These are some other CMOAs Edmund got in the Film of the Book: